 The Connect Program is an orientation peer mentor program that aims to help new students make a successful start at Deakin.
 The Connect Program provides social and practical on-campus support for new students during Orientation.

-Student volunteers are recruited as Connect Leaders to support new students by participating in Orientation events and activities, such as:
+Students are recruited as Connect Orientation Volunteers to support new students by participating in Orientation events and activities, such as: